ygalanak/UKsicConverter/README.md

 The code in this repository converts the SIC 2007 "Summary of Structure" [table](https://www.ons.gov.uk/file?uri=/methodology/classificationsandstandards/ukstandardindustrialclassificationofeconomicactivities/uksic2007/sic2007summaryofstructurtcm6.xls) released by [ONS](https://www.ons.gov.uk/) to a wide-format table to use in analysis.

 The final table is exported in .csv.
-Variables (codes classification) in the table include: Section (letter)	Division (2-digit code)	Group (3-digit codes)	Class (4-digit codes)	Sub-class (5-digit codes).
+Variables (codes classification) in the table include: Section (letter),	Division (2-digit code),	Group (3-digit codes),	Class (4-digit codes)	and Sub-class (5-digit codes).